Configuring macOS virtual machines running on a Mac computer with Apple silicon

 The output would look like this:

-Toggle Shared/Bridged Mode
+Toggle Shared/Bridged network mode

 prlctl set "<vm_name>" --device-set <network_adapter_id> --type <bridged/shared>